Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/module01-introduction-to-the-cloud.md

 ### Introduction to the AWS Global Infrastructure

-- Objective
+- _Objective:_
-  - Define AWS Regions and Availability Zones (AZ)
+  - _Define AWS Regions and Availability Zones (AZ)_
-  - Explain the benefits of high availability and fault tolerance
+  - _Explain the benefits of high availability and fault tolerance_

 - AWS Regions
   - Physical locations around the world that contain groups of data centers.
   - These groups of data centers are called Availability Zones
   - Each AWS Region consists of a minimum of three physically separate AZ within a geographic area.
+- Availability Zone
-- Availability Zone consists of one or more data centers with redundant power, networking, and connectivity.
+  - consists of one or more data centers with redundant power, networking, and connectivity.
   - Regions and AZ are designed to provide low-latency, fault-tolerant access to services for users within a given area.

 > Q: How does AWS Global Infrastructure ensure high availability?